Updated: June 22, 2026

 Hotel phone: +30 22910 60031

-Relaxed resort with a playground set above a private, Blue Flag beach.
-Kid-friendly perks include a playground, a floating water park, a water sports center, and two outdoor pools (one with an attached kids pool), all overseen by lifeguards.
-Family Suites sleep up to four guests, some with private pools or jacuzzis.
-Residences add kitchenettes.
-Adjoining suites are on offer for larger groups.
-Breakfast is always complimentary, or opt for a half-board package to add daily lunch or dinner.
-Located in sleepy Anavyssos at the south end of the Athens Riviera; it’s a good idea to rent a car here.7.
+Relaxed resort with a floating water park and private Blue Flag beach.
+Additional perks include a playground, water sports center, and two outdoor pools.
+Family Suites sleep up to four; residences add kitchenettes.
+Located in sleepy Anavyssos at the south end of the Athens Riviera (renting a car is a good idea here).7.
 Ergon House

 Hotel phone: +30 21001 09090